Jan 19, 2021

 All About Oxtails

+I think it is important to make use of less popular cuts of meat rather than tossing them aside as garbage.
+Because they aren’t popular cuts, oxtails are also fairly cheap.
 They are commonly used in Asian recipes like soups.
 They can be found fairly easily at Asian markets or at your butcher.
 Some grocery stores keep them in the freezer section in bags.
 If you can’t find oxtails, then I’d recommend substituting beef short ribs.

-Chile Gremolata wiht cilantro fresno peppers
+Chile Gremolata wiht cilantro fresno peppers.

 Key Ingredients in This Recipe